kr-colab/ReLERNN/README.md

 $ pixi install
 ```

 This creates an environment with GPU support by default.
+If you are using on an HPC cluster, you might need to set the CUDA override before installing.
+Do this by running `export CONDA_OVERRIDE_CUDA=12.8` before `pixi install` (replace 12.8 with your CUDA version).

 For CPU-only use:

 ```bash
 $ pixi install -e cpu